New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties

 \section{Quantum tunneling process}

+As demonstrated in the previous section, the black hole in the presence of non-commutativity exhibits a macroscopic second-order phase transition at critical point $r^{\text{crit}}_+=6\tilde{\Theta}$.
+This finding motivates us to investigate the microscopic mechanism responsible for the evaporation process.
+For that, the semi-classical quantum tunneling process can provide a good microscopic description of the evaporation dynamics that drives the black hole to change its thermal phase toward this critical point.

-In this section we investigate quantum tunneling from the new NC black hole solution for both thermal and non-thermal radiation.
-To describe the tunneling process we employ regular (stationary) coordinates \cite{tunn1,tunn2,tunn3} that do not possess a coordinate singularity at the horizon, in contrast to the Schwarzschild-like coordinates; this choice guarantees conservation of energy during the derivation of the radiation spectrum.
-Concretely, we adopt the Painlevé-Gullstrand form \cite{tunn1,tunn2,tunn3,tunn4} to represent our NC black hole metric.
-For radial motion the line element \eqref{eq:metric1} becomes
+In this section, we investigate quantum tunneling from the new NC black hole solution for both thermal and non-thermal radiation.
+To describe the tunneling process, we employ regular (stationary) coordinates \cite{tunn1,tunn2,tunn3} that do not exhibit a coordinate singularity at the horizon, in contrast to Schwarzschild-like coordinates.
+This choice ensures energy conservation during the derivation of the radiation spectrum.
+Concretely, we adopt the Painlevé--Gullstrand form \cite{tunn1,tunn2,tunn3,tunn4} to represent our NC black hole metric.
+For radial motion, the line element \eqref{eq:metric1} becomes

 where